CMATERJU-BIOINFO/DensePPI-2/README.md

 │   │   ├── DensePPI
 │   │   ├── PAM120
 │   │   └── PAM250
-|   ├── samplePlotsAndInterimResults  # Contains scripts for plot generation and prediction on random data
+│   ├── samplePlotsAndInterimResults      # Contains scripts for plot generation and prediction on random data │   │   ├── test_models     # Contains scripts to generate prediction results with different strides │   │   └── ...
+│   ├── saved_models        # Contains best saved model for sCerevisiae PAM120 encoded data.
 │   ├── sCerevisiae         # Contains scripts to train and test on sCerevisiae │   │   ├── Blosum45
 │   │   ├── Blosum90
 │   │   ├── PAM120
 │   │   └── PAM250
-│   ├── Utils               # Contains all the necessary utility scripts to run the main train/test scripts │   └── model.py			# Contains classes and utils for the model used in this study ├── environment.yml
+│   ├── Utils               # Contains all the necessary utility scripts to run the main train/test scripts │   └── model.py            # Contains classes and utils for the model used in this study ├── sample_prediction_argParse_FASTALike  #Contains sample code base to test your input with PAM120-SC model.
+├── environment.yml
 └── README.md
 ```

+### To run a sample prediction pipeline through arguments in terminal

+Please follow this tutorial to do a random test on sCerevisiae-PAM120 model on your chosen data in FASTALike format : [HERE](sample_prediction_argParse_FASTALike/README.md#running-our-prediction-in-terminal-linux)

 #### NOTE :